zwave-js/node-zwave-js/docs/api/node.md

 -   The required Command Class is not implemented in this library yet
 -   The API for the required Command Class is not implemented in this library yet

+> [!ATTENTION] By default, the driver assumes to be talking to a single application.
+In this scenario a successful `setValue` call is enough for the application to know that the value was changed and update its own cache or UI.
+Therefore, the `"value updated"` event is not emitted after `setValue` unless the change was verified by the device.
+>
+> To get `"value updated"` events nonetheless, set the driver option `emitValueUpdateAfterSetValue` to `true`.

 The `options` bag contains options that influence the resulting commands, for example a transition duration.
 Each implementation will choose the options that are relevant for it, so you can use the same options everywhere.

 <!-- #import SetValueAPIOptions from "zwave-js" -->